Hopf Invariants for sectional category with applications to topological robotics: Introduction

 which map from the join of the $(n+1)$-fold join of a space $A$ with the $(m+1)$-fold join of a space $B$ to the $(n+m+2)$-fold join of their product $A\times B$.
 We then describe (in Proposition~\ref{shuffleinhomology}) the effect of this map in homology, in terms of algebraic shuffles.
 This result is used in all of our calculations of Hopf invariants of products.

 The idea of applying Hopf invariant techniques to obtain estimates for sectional category has been around for some time.
 For example, the upper bounds for the (higher) topological complexity of configuration spaces given in \cite{FG2} and \cite{GonzalezGrant}, and proved using obstruction theory, were originally obtained using Hopf invariants.
+However, the homological method in this paper to evaluate certain Hopf invariants is new and independent of previous approaches.

 In developing the ideas in this paper, we have benefitted from discussions with many people.
-In this regard, the first author would like to thank Michael Farber, Hugo Rodr\'iguez-Ord\'o\~nez, and Enrique Torres-Giese, the second author would like to thank Michael Farber, and the third author would like to thank Pierre Ghienne.
-The three authors are grateful to the organizers of the ESF ACAT conference and workshop ``Applied Algebraic Topology'' held in Castro Urdiales, Spain, from June~26 to July~5, 2014, where the final form of this project was shaped.
+In this regard, the {authors would like to thank Michael Farber, Pierre Ghienne, Hugo Rodr\'iguez-Ord\'o\~nez and Enrique Torres-Giese.
+The authors are also} grateful to the organizers of the ESF ACAT conference and workshop ``Applied Algebraic Topology'' held in Castro Urdiales, Spain, from June~26 to July~5, 2014, where the final form of this project was shaped.

 We conclude this introductory section with a list of open problems, some of which may be accessible by extending the techniques in this paper.